Kandy-IO/kandy-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 The following items need to be complete prior to beginning work on your application:

-* You have downloaded the MobileSDKAnonymous package from http://developer.genband.com/MobileSDK .
-* You have extracted the contents of the MobileSDKAnonymous package and located:
-  * The MobileSDKAnonymous jar file
-  * The libjingle_peerconnection_so.so file
 * Your Android Studio development environment is set up and ready for new projects.
 * You are familiar with Android development fundamentals.
 * You know the IP address and port of the SPiDR/Kandy Link server.